-Experience China’s traditional festivals, start your mornings with tai chi lessons, devour exotic cuisine, travel through ancient landscapes all the while building your resume of full time teaching.
+Experience China’s traditional festivals, start your mornings with tai chi lessons, devour exotic cuisine, travel through ancient landscapes all the while building your resume of full-time teaching.

 The schools also want to see that you have a desire to change lives and have an unending curiosity for cultural exchange.
-For most of our experiences, you don’t need prior teaching experience, a degree in education, or even plans to become a teacher.
+You don’t need prior teaching experience, a degree in education, or even plans to become a teacher.

 The academic year begins in September and runs through July.
 If you can't get to China in September, we do have openings each month and can get you placed, based on availability.
 That also means you'll be starting your teaching job in China during the academic year after school has begun.